 The same study also noted that CBD was effective in helping to manage “PTSD, GAD, PD, OCD and SAD”.

 These positive results suggest CBD helps to combat stress, which is often a trigger for anxiety, via interactions with the endocannabinoid system.

-In a 2019 analysis of existing studies, researchers concluded that CBD oil benefits those suffering with anxiety while also noting the lack of side effects.
+In a 2019 analysis of existing studies, researchers concluded that CBD oil benefits those suffering with anxiety while also noting the lack of serious side effects.
 Outlining that “CBD appears to be better tolerated than routine psychiatric medications”.

-Overall, current data suggests cannabidiol could have a part to play in the healthy, natural and therapeutic management of stress and other related issues.
+Overall, current data suggests cannabidiol could have a part to play in the healthy, natural and therapeutic management of wellbeing.

 So how should you go about using CBD oil?